 Dental Implants Are Not One-Size-Fits-All

 The cost of dental implants will vary from dentist to dentist, but it will also vary from patient to patient.
 Unlike dentures or bridges, which sit on top of the gums, dental implants require a surgical procedure to fix the false “tooth” to the gums.
 This gives dental implants a number of advantages over bridges; they are much stronger, longer-lasting and easier to maintain.
-Because dental implants are permanent, the health of your surrounding teeth, gums, and jaw bone will have an impact on how complex—and therefore how expensive—the procedure is.
+Compared to other interventions, like partial dentures, dental implants also tend to reduce cavities and other dental problems seen in surrounding teeth.

+Dental implants are permanent, and the health of your surrounding teeth, gums, and jaw bone will have an impact on how complex—and therefore how expensive—the procedure is.
 To figure out how much dental implants will cost for you, you will have to request a dental implants consultation.
 If a dentist advertises a particular price for all dental implants, it is important to know what this does and doesn’t include.
 For example: A price may include the procedure itself, but not the cost of the abutment or crown, or vice-versa.
 Depending on the health of your teeth, jaw bone, and gums, other procedures such as soft tissue treatment or bone augmentation may be required to ensure the implant fits properly.
-This is why a thorough consultation is important to know how much dental implants cost.
+This is why a thorough consultation is important to know how much dental implants will cost overall.

 The Dental Implants Procedure